Ladders give players the opportunity to play matches with a variety of players in a competitive, but friendly environment.

 You can join a ladder at any time during the season, however new entrants will only begin play at the beginning of the following session.
 Sessions for Singles Ladders are one month.
 Sessions for the Mixed Doubles Ladder are six weeks.

 When you begin play, you will be placed in a box with players of similar skill levels.
 A Ladder is meant to give everyone a competitive match, so identifying your current skill level is important.
 The following page will help you to identify your skill level.

 At the end of each session, the Ladders will be shuffled.
 The top 2 players will move up a box, the bottom 2 players will move down a box, and any new players will be added.
 To ensure active participation in the ladder, players who have not played any ladder matches at the end of the month will be removed from the ladder and will need to re-register to participate the following month.

-If you need info on ladders in GameTime see this post.
+Scores and standings are kept in Gametime.
+If you need info on ladders in Gametime see this post.

-If you are playing a match and one player/team has to withdraw because of injury, the other player/team will get all the remaining points available.
-For instance if the score is 5-4 for Player/Team A and Player/Team A retires, Player/Team B would win 7-5.
+If you are playing a match and one player/team has to withdraw because of injury, the other player/team will get all the remaining points available (up to a maximum of 7).

-If a scheduled match is not played because one player/team does not show up, that player/team is considered to have defaulted the match and the score will be 12-0 in favor of the other player/team.
-GameTime indicates a default as 1-0, but any scores will be edited to give 11 additional points to the “winner”.
+If a scheduled match is not played because one player/team does not show up, that player/team is considered to have defaulted the match and the score will be 7-0 in favor of the other player/team.

 If both players or teams cannot schedule a match after an honest attempt to play, the match score will be 0-0.